Authorised & Trusted Partner

 Singapore GP Tickets - Rules & Regulations

 • Visa: Citizens of most countries can get a visa on arrival in Singapore and stay for up to a month.
-Visitors, however, must ensure that they are fully vaccinated and their passports have a validity of 6 months.
+Visitors, however, must ensure their passports have a validity of 6 months.

 • Currency: Singapore Dollar (SGD)